fellert/SI507F17_finalproject/README.md

 ### Tests File and Important Note:
 SI507F17_finalproject_tests.py can be run by simply typing *pyhton SI507F17_finalproject_tests.py* from the command line.
 Four classes and 16 methods will then be executed (all of which should pass).
-One important note is that one method tests the contains function, which checks if a sentiment input (Bullish for stock that are a buy, and Bearish for those that are a sell) is in the stock's analyst ratings.
-It does this by converting the mean rating (on a scale of 1-5, lower numbers are buys, while higher ones are sell).
-Will markets changing by the day, the analysts ratings may be updated and shift this mean rating, thus throwing off the test.
+One important note is that one method tests the contains function, which checks if a sentiment input (Bullish for stocks that are a buy, and Bearish for those that are a sell) is in the stock's analyst ratings.
+It does this by converting the mean rating (on a scale of 1-5, lower numbers are a buy, while higher ones are sell).
+Because markets change by the day, there is a small change the analysts ratings could change and alter the mean rating, possibly throwing off the test.
 Just to be sure, I chose a stock that has been a buy for a long time, so this is unlikely.

 ## Additional Links